History of Dawn Staley in Timeline

 In 2013, Dawn Staley was inducted into the Naismith Memorial Basketball Hall of Fame.

-2014: First Final Four Appearance
+2014: First Number 1 Ranking and Final Four Appearance

 In 2015, Dawn Staley served as head coach to the U19 Team, winning gold medals at the U19 FIBA World Championship.
-She was also awarded the national coach of the year award by the USA basketball organization as a result of the U19 gold medal, sharing it with Sean Miller.
+She was also awarded the national coach of the year award by the USA basketball organization as a result of the U19 gold medal, sharing the award with Sean Miller.

-2016: Assistant Coach at Rio Olympics
+2016: Assistant Coach for Team USA at the Rio Olympics

-2016: SEC Champions
+2016: Gamecocks Repeated as SEC Champions

 March 10, 2017: Named Head Coach of USA National Women's Team